EliEladElrom/generator-nglue/README.md

 # Generator-nglue
 [![Build Status](https://secure.travis-ci.org/EladElrom/generator-nglue.png?branch=master)](https://travis-ci.org/EladElrom/generator-nglue)

-Although it is a bit opinionated, it is not a *boilerplate* code.
-This is `gruntjs` tasks to help build and manage large `Angularjs` projects that includes many re-usable components and apps that glow these re-usable components together.
-The problem this project is solving is to be able to create stand alone re-usable components, but also glow them together in an app.
+Although it is a bit opinionated, it is not intended to be a *boilerplate* code.
+This is `Yeoman` and `gruntjs` tasks to help build and manage large `Angularjs` projects that includes many re-usable components and apps that glow these re-usable components together.
+The problem this generator is aiming to solve is to be able to create stand alone re-usable modules as well as glow these modules together as an `app`.
-An app can be anything; a page on a site, a mobile app, component that include few sub-component.
+An `app` can be anything; a page on a website, a mobile app or page, component that include few modules attached together and so on.
 This project holds the basics and meant to be simplify so you can suite the project to your exact needs.
-It helps create structure to your project so member of the team can dive in and start working and deploy quickly.
+Additionally, it helps create structure to your large project so member of the team can dive in and start working and deploy quickly.

 To get started, run grunt and bower commands: